 Brasilia is located 720 miles (1,160km) from Rio de Janeiro and 626 miles (1,007km) from Sao Paulo.
-As the only major inland city in this vast country, it is quite literally in the middle of nowhere.
-Still, visitors will find some worthwhile excursions outside the capital.
-The long distances involved make these overnight trips.
-Itiquira Falls is a 550 foot-high (168m) waterfall 60 miles (100km) from the city, and Caldas Novas - the world's largest natural hot springs resort - can be found 220 miles (360km) southeast of Brasilia.
+As the only major inland city in this vast country, it's quite literally in the middle of nowhere.
+Still, visitors will find some worthwhile excursions outside the capital, with the long distances involved making for great overnight trips.
+Itiquira Falls is a 550 foot-high (168m) waterfall 60 miles (100km) from the city, while Caldas Novas, the world's largest natural hot springs resort, is found 220 miles (360km) southeast of Brasilia.

 Become our Brasilia Travel Expert